patquem/pyVSNR_CUDA/README.md

 ## Description

-This repository contains the sources of the 2D-GPU based denoising code of the VSNR algorithm obtained from the cuda implementation in [https://github.com/pierre-weiss/VSNR_2D-3D_GPU](https://github.com/pierre-weiss/VSNR_2D-3D_GPU).
+This repository contains the python sources of the 2D-GPU based denoising code of the VSNR algorithm issued from the CUDA implementation given in [https://github.com/pierre-weiss/VSNR_2D-3D_GPU](https://github.com/pierre-weiss/VSNR_2D-3D_GPU).

 It completes the 2D-CPU/GPU port from MATLAB to python realized in